How do I become an intern?

 When does the internship start and how long do interns stay?

-In 2017 Summer Internships will begin with Boot Camp on Monday, May 22nd.
+The 2018 summer internships state date is yet to be determined.
 The start date for fall and spring internships can be determined with Internship Director.
 Typically, an internship lasts the whole summer or semester.
 We ask for at least an 8-week commitment but most internships will last 10-12 weeks.

 How many hours per week will I be working?